Junior Nursing Courses

 This course explores the mechanisms involved in the pathogenesis of body systems throughout the lifespan.
 Emphasis is on understanding pathophysiology as an alteration in normal physiological functioning of individuals and the presentation of selected pathophysiology and subsequent symptomatology in diverse individuals across the lifespan.
 The scientific approach will provide understanding of the mechanisms of disease as they are related to clinical decision-making for health promotion, risk reduction, and disease management.

-The course focus is on the development of competencies for safe and effective nursing care of women, children and maternal/newborn dyads.
-Emphasis is on the nurse's role in health assessment, health promotion, and promotion of adaptive processes for the women and the child within the context of the family.
-Key concepts for social, cultural, economic, political, and ethical factors that affect health promotion, disease prevention, alterations in health and risk reduction for women, children, and the childbearing family are examined.
+The course focus is on the development of competencies for safe and effective nursing care of children and their families.
+Emphasis is on the nurse's role in health assessment, health promotion, and promotion of adaptive processes for the child within the context of the family.
+Key concepts for social, cultural, economic, political, and ethical factors that affect health promotion, disease prevention, alterations in health and risk reduction for children, and the family are examined.
 Growth and development theory is also emphasized.

 UPNS 338 Gerontological Nursing Practice - 6 credits (4 theory/2 clinical)